It often happens at some point – the dreaded plateau!

 Instead of obsessing over the number on the scale, try changing your focus.
 Concentrate on getting healthier, making better food choices, and exercising smarter.
 You will do more for yourself with a renewed and proper focus.
-For example: if you are lacking sleep, have high stress, and you’re eating too much processed foods, you will have an uphill battle losing weight.
+For example: if you lack sleep, have high stress, and you’re eating too much-processed foods, you will have an uphill battle losing weight.
 So, by addressing things from a ‘taking better care of yourself’ perspective, the rest tends to fall into place.

-While we can’t always control the number on the scale we can control how we take care of ourselves.
-In the long run, this is much more important in order to have a healthy, happy life.
+While we can’t always control the number on the scale, we can control how we take care of ourselves.
+In the long run, this is much more important to have a healthy, happy life.
 Truth be told, the scale is not the only (or always the most accurate) measure of our health or how we’re doing.
-Weeks where the scale doesn’t budge but you notice you’ve lost inches (this is why you want to take measurements) often occur.
+Weeks where the scale doesn’t budge, but you notice you’ve lost inches (this is why you want to take measurements) often occur.

 6 strategies that can help you bust through your weight loss plateau:

-- Focus on eating the healthiest, most nutrient-dense foods you can. (think ‘REAL’ food here, not foods with a long list of ingredients you can’t pronounce).
+- Focus on eating the healthiest, most nutrient-dense foods you can. (think ‘REAL’ food here, not foods with an extensive list of ingredients you can’t pronounce).
 The more healthy whole foods you eat (with plenty of protein and healthy fats), the less room you’ll have for higher calorie processed foods.
-When you give your body what it truly needs, you’ll have fewer cravings for empty calories and ‘junk food’, and this usually leads to consuming fewer calories throughout the day.
+When you give your body what it actually needs, you’ll have fewer cravings for empty calories and ‘junk food,’ and this usually leads to consuming fewer calories throughout the day.

 - Mix up your workouts.
 Adding strength or resistance training is key and what you need if your goal involves reshaping your body.
 Avoid doing the same routine week after week.
 Our bodies adapt to new demands put on it rather quickly.
 By switching things up, you’ll see results quicker.
 Doing cardio-only exercise is not going to work long-term and can actually stall your weight loss efforts.
 It’s good to change your routine every 4-6 weeks or so. **Always check with your health care provider before starting a new exercise routine**

-Note: Really tired and feeling run down?
-Then get the rest you need to recharge and give more effort at your next workout.
+Note: exhausted and feeling run down?
+Then get the rest you need to recharge and give more effort to your next workout.

 - Increase the time, frequency, and/or intensity of your workouts.
 If you’ve stopped seeing results, it’s also good to look at how often you’re working out as well as the length of your workouts and how hard you’re pushing yourself.
-If you’ve been exercising 3 days a week, it’s probably time to bump it up to 4 or 5 to start seeing results again OR do longer workouts on the 3 or 4 days if appropriate.
+If you’ve been exercising three days a week, it’s probably time to bump it up to 4 or 5 to start seeing results again OR do longer workouts on the 3 or 4 days if appropriate.
 You’ll also want to look at your intensity and evaluate if you need to bump that up a bit as well.
 Are you giving it 100% or just ‘showing up’ most days?
-We all have days where we aren’t 100% and that 70% effort is certainly better than no effort, but evaluate your effort level on most days.
+We all have days where we aren’t 100%.
+A 70% effort is certainly better than no effort, but evaluate your energy level on most days.

-There are some good apps for tracking food and some I like are ‘Lose It’ and ‘Myfitnesspal’ as well as ‘Fitbit’.
-The apps are handy since most of us always have our phones with us, so tracking is much more convenient.
+There are some good apps for tracking food.
+Some I like are ‘Lose It’ and ‘Myfitnesspal’ as well as ‘Fitbit.’
+These apps are handy since most of us always have our phones with us, so tracking is much more convenient.

 - Don’t skip meals.
 This is a biggie!
-Clients who previously skipped breakfast and ate a very small lunch found themselves losing weight when shifting to eating balanced meals throughout the day.
+Clients who previously skipped breakfast and ate a minuscule lunch found themselves losing weight when shifting to eating balanced meals throughout the day.
 This makes perfect sense because our bodies keep track.
 If by late afternoon you haven’t had enough to eat, you’re going to be really hungry and make less healthy choices.
-This happens when you ‘diet’ and you feel like you’ve done great until around 3:00 then you’re starving, eat everything in sight, and don’t understand why you can’t control your appetite.
+This happens when you ‘diet’ and you feel like you’ve done great until around 3:00 pm.
+Then you’re starving, eat everything in sight, and don’t understand why you can’t control your appetite.
 Your body needs real food on a regular basis.
-Eat breakfast, lunch, and healthy snacks when needed and don’t wait until you’re too hungry to have something to eat.
+Eat breakfast, lunch, and healthy snacks when necessary and don’t wait until you’re too hungry to have food.